What To Do When Your Therapist Is OOO

 "I want my patients to know that they are taken care of even when I am on vacation," Dr. Babbel says.

-If you are experiencing depression or anxiety and are in need of crisis support, please call the Crisis Call Center’s 24-hour hotline at 1-775-784-8090.
+If you are experiencing depression or anxiety and are in need of crisis support, please contact Samaritans on 116 123.
+All calls are free and will be answered in confidence.

 Advertisement